IndigoUnited/js-dejavu/README_website.md

 Finally, in order to achieve that extra edge, that puts `dejavu` next to vanilla JS in terms of performance, you should run the optimizer that is bundled with the library.
-Note that this step is completely optional, and `dejavu` will still perform faster than most ibraries, even if you don't run the [optimizer](https://github.com/IndigoUnited/dejavu#optimizer).
+Note that this step is completely optional, and `dejavu` will still perform faster than most libraries, even if you don't run the [optimizer](#optimizer).
 The optimizer will analyse your code and make some improvements, boosting it a bit further.